jordanwright/Meatmaps/README.md

 * MySQL Database
 * Twitter apps account (apps.twitter.com) to enable Signin with twitter

+###Twitter oAuth / HybridAuth Lib
+You will need to create a twitter application for your instance.
+To do this, login to apps.twitter.com and create a new application.
+The application only needs **read only access**.
+Insert the API Key and API Secret into line 59 of the hybridauth config file in /core/ directory.
+If you'd rather not use twitter signin, change line 58 of the same file to "false".

 ###Installation
 * Download and unzip this repo
 * Set your servers root directory to the root of this folder